louispthi/weatherpredict/README.md

 We resample the hourly datas into hourly datas.

-We fit a linear regression model and a Ridge regression model.
+We fit a linear regression model, a Ridge regression model and a Lasso regression model.
+The last two models were used more as educational purposes, as it was not expected that they would improve linear regression, since we had removed collinearity problems in the data cleaning and there was a clear linear trend between our target and feature variables.

 ### Files